-- Distingished fields are light weight and can be accessed only in Orchestrations.
+- Distinguished fields are lightweight and can be accessed only in Orchestrations.

 40. What is a Message Type (i.e. BTS.MessageType) and how is it used in BizTalk?

-Message types are basically message content properties (metadata) used for filter creation on send ports and orchestrations subscription criteria is queried against this metadata , these properties are promoted for the messaging engine. on this particular case BTS.MessageType is promoted by the dissasembler pipeline during message parsing and specifies the message type (defined as document schema namespace + document root node).
-(Microsoft Project Training Online)
+Answer: Message types are messaged content properties (metadata) used for filter creation on send ports and orchestrations subscription criteria is queried against this metadata, these properties are promoted for the messaging engine. on this particular case BTS.MessageType is promoted by the disassembler pipeline during message parsing and specifies the message type (defined as document schema namespace + document root node).

 41. When working with Schemas, Maps, Pipelines, and Orchestrations how should the projects be structured?

-In theory you must separate project assemblies by orchestations / schemas + maps / custom pipelines to reduce GAC dependency and future binding problems, Alan Smith has a very interesting article BizTalk Server Modular Deployment worth reading.
+Answer: In theory, you must separate project assemblies by orchestration/schemas + maps/custom pipelines to reduce GAC dependency and future binding problems, Alan Smith has a very interesting article BizTalk Server Modular Deployment worth reading.

 42. What user rights to you need to perform most actions in HAT?

-- You must manually grant permissions to BizTalk administrators group to access the Analysis Services Tracking database; by default, only OLAP administrators have permissions to it.
+- You must manually grant permission to the BizTalk administrators group to access the Analysis Services Tracking database; by default, only OLAP administrators have permissions to it.

-43. What is Correlation?
+43. What is the Correlation?
 Why do we need it?

-For Example: If your orchestration issues a purchase order, receives an invoice, and sends a payment, the developer must make certain that the invoice message is received by the orchestration instance which corresponds to the orchestration that sent the Purchase Order.
+For Example: If your orchestration issues a purchase order, receive an invoice, and sends a payment, the developer must make certain that the invoice message is received by the orchestration instance which corresponds to the orchestration that sent the Purchase Order.
 Without correlation, it would be possible to send out an invoice for thousands of items even though the purchase order is for one.
 And each correlation is based on a set of properties known as correlation types.
-(Microsoft Azure Training Online)